theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing.md

 - **Table**: For most tasks, the installation of an ABAP framework is recommended or required.
 Refer to [Custom function module for table extraction](./sap-customizing/custom-function-module-for-table-extraction).
 - **Report**: The installation of a custom function module is required, refer to [Install Report Custom Function Module](./sap-customizing/install-report-custom-function-module).

-{: .box-note }
-**Note:** The function module for the Table Join component is only available on request.

 ### Transport Requests

 The Theobald Software transport requests need to be imported into SAP by your SAP Basis team.